 There are two fixation algorithms offered in the *eyetools* package, both based on methods presented by @salvucci2000.
 The first, `fixation_dispersion()` seeks periods of low variability in the spatial component of the data; the algorithm looks for sufficient periods of time in which the gaze position remains within a tolerated maximum range of dispersion.
 Once this range is exceeded, this is deemed to be the end of a possible period of fixation.
 If the total time of this fixation period is longer than the minimum required (set by the `min_dur` parameter), then this fixation is stored as an entry in the returned object.

 The second algorithm, `fixation_VTI()` , employs a velocity-threshold approach to identifying fixations, based on the algorithm described in @salvucci2000.
-Since points of fixation occur when the eye is not in consistent motion, the algorithm computes the euclidean distance between points and then determines the velocity of the eye.
+Since points of fixation occur when the eye is not in consistent motion, the algorithm computes the Euclidean distance between points and then determines the velocity of the eye.
 Periods in which this velocity is consistently below the velocity threshold (for which the default is 100 degrees of visual angle per second) are identified as a potential period of fixation.
 The algorithm then applies a dispersion check to ensure that the eye maintains a relatively stable position across this period.
 Fixations must be of a minimum length for classification (by default 150 ms).

 Here we can see the example data passed to the `fixation_dispersion()` algorithm and the resulting fixations that are returned.